MaximeRivest/attachments/README.md

 ## Key Features

-*   **Versatile File Handling**: Process a variety of file types including PDFs, PPTX, HTML, and common image formats.
+*   **Versatile File Handling**: Process a variety of file types including PDFs, PPTX, HTML, common image formats, and audio files.
 *   **Local and URL Support**: Accepts local file paths and URLs as input.
 *   **Content Extraction**: Extracts text from documents and rich metadata from all supported types.
 *   **Advanced Image Processing**: